doamatto/vote-to-mute/README.md

   4. Copying the `Token` value

 ## FAQ
 **Q: What permissions should the bot have?** The bot only needs `MANAGE_ROLES` (permission integer `268435456`).
-It needs:
-  - `MANAGE_ROLES`: to create a `Muted` role, if one doesn't already exist, that mutes the user across channels **Q: Is there a version of this bot already hosted?** I do not host a public bot, but some people do host instances for personal servers.
+It needs this to create a `Muted` role, if one doesn't already exist, that mutes the user across channels<br/>
+**Q: Is there a version of this bot already hosted?** I do not host a public bot, but some people do host instances for personal servers.<br/>
+**Q: Why did you make this?** Two reasons: wanted to experiment with `discordgo` some more, but also wanted to help a friend out with some moderation troubles on a server of theirs.